 Set in the Tamar Valley Area of Outstanding Natural beauty with wonderful views sweeping out across open countryside down towards the River Tiddy, the clifftop walks, sheltered coves and beaches, and fishing villages and towns of the Cornish south coast are all close by.

 Inside the fresh and bright interiors complement the character and charm of the building.
-The small but perfectly formed cottage-style kitchen comes complete with a large range-style cooker and has steps leading down to the sitting/dining-room.
+The small but perfectly formed cottage-style kitchen comes complete with a dual fuel cooker and has steps leading down to the sitting/dining-room.
 The large windows ensure you soak in that view, whatever the weather, and the patio door takes you out to the elevated decking-area to give you a bird's eye view of the surrounding countryside and the perfect spot to watch the sun set each evening.
 Also on the ground floor, next to the family shower-room, is the main bedroom - a wonderful room with high ceilings and a sitting-area where you can curl up in the comfy armchair and enjoy a good holiday read.
 The twin bedroom is on the first floor with a halfmoon window that frames more of those wonderful views.

 Located next to the owners' home they, along with their two friendly dogs, will assure you a warm welcome and provide any help and advice you may need and then leave you in peace to enjoy your holiday in south east Cornwall.
 They have over 21 acres of woodland and pastures (please take care in fields with livestock) for you to enjoy which leads down to the river where the 'quay' area is an idyllic spot for a family picnic or to spot the abundance wildlife and birds.